 Step 2 - Create a new branch in your private copy of the SPDK repository that you forked in the previous step.

-Step 3 - Run git clone command on your development box to download the code.
+Step 3 - Run the git clone command on your development box to download the code.

 Step 4 - Create a local branch that tracks the remote branch you created in step 2 so that when you push your changes the remote branch will be updated.
 For example, if the branch you created in step 2 is called bug_fix, run the following git command on your development box in the SPDK directory to create a local branch called bug_fix that tracks the remote branch.